KojoTrip/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that deletes the file betty a script that deletes the directory my_first_directory in the tmp directory a script that changes the working directory to the previous one
+a script that deletes the file betty a script that deletes the directory my_first_directory in the tmp directory a script that changes the working directory to the previous one a script that lists all files even hidden ones with names beginning with a period character in the current directory and the parent of the working directory and the boot directory in long format